-Crop diversification - farmers in Wales will be required, unless they are exempt, to follow the requirements as set out in the introduction on pages 462-463.
-In addition to the exemptions listed on pages 462-463, the crop diversification rules also don't apply if all of the arable land parcels on a farmer's holding are planted with different crops compared to the 2018 calendar year, or more than 50% of the arable land on the holding in 2019 is different to what was declared within the BPS 2018 application.
+Crop diversification - had the derogation not been approved farmers in Wales would have been required, unless exempt, to follow the requirements as set out in the introduction on pages 470-471.
+In addition to the exemptions listed on pages 470-471, the crop diversification rules would also not have applied if all of the arable land parcels on a farmer's holding were planted with different crops compared to the 2019 calendar year, or more than 50% of the arable land on the holding in 2020 is different to what was declared within the BPS 2019 application.

-Ecological Focus Area (EFA) - farmers will be required, unless they are exempt, to follow the requirements as set out in the introduction on pages 463.
+Ecological Focus Area (EFA) - farmers will be required, unless they are exempt, to follow the requirements as set out in the introduction on pages 470-471.

-The following land uses and features count towards EFA in Wales.
-Each option, with the exception of short rotation coppice and afforested areas must be located either on or adjacent to arable land.
+The following land uses, and features count towards EFA in Wales.
+Each option, except for short rotation coppice and afforested areas must be located either on or adjacent to arable land.
 Conversion and weighting factors also apply as illustrated in the following table:

-EFA option Location Conversion factor (m to m2) Weighting factor EFA area (m2) Fallow land $(/1m^2)$ On arable land n/a 1.00 1.00 Hedges or wooded strips (/1m) On or adjacent to arable land 5 2.00 10.00 Traditional stone walls (/1m) On or adjacent to arable land 1 1.00 1.00 Short rotation coppice (/1m 2) Eligible land n/a 0.50 0.50 Afforested land (/1m 2) Eligible land n/a 1.00 1.00 Nitrogen- fixing crops (/1m 2) On arable land n/a 1.00 1.00
+EFA option Location Conversion factor (m to m 2) Weighting factor EFA area (m 2) Fallow land (/1m2) On arable land n/a 1.00 1.00 Hedges or wooded strips (/1m) On or adjacent to arable land 5 2.00 10.00 Traditional stone walls (/1m) On or adjacent to arable land 1 1.00 1.00

+EFA option Location Conversion factor (m to m 2) Weighting factor EFA area (m 2) Short rotation coppice (/1m2) Eligible land n/a 0.50 0.50 Afforested land (/1m2) Eligible land n/a 1.00 1.00 Nitrogen- fixing crops (/1m2) On arable land n/a 1.00 1.00